wazo-platform/wazo-doc/source/administration/directories/dird_phonebook.rst

   :menuselection:`Configuration --> Management --> Directories`

-  :guilabel:`URI` : The URI to connect to the xivo-dird database
+  :guilabel:`URI` : The URI to connect to the wazo-dird database

   :guilabel:`Tenant` : Name of the tenant, the entity is used in the default configuration